An APRS-IS server primarily performs 2 functions: verifying client logins and

 - Implement the q algorithm on all valid lines

-- Duplicate checking is based on the origin call, destination call, data length,
+- Duplicate checking is based on the origin call and SSID, destination call (SSID ignored), data length,

 and data content.
 Note that the path is ignored in duplicate checking.
 The

-- Duplicate checking is done over a 30 second sliding window for each line
+- Duplicate checking is done over a 30 second sliding window for each packet.

-- All packets directly received from the station with a verified login shall only
+- All packets originated by the station with a verified login shall only

 - Gated packets (not from the logged-in station) shall not have the path